National Freeway 3A

 National freeway 3A (native:國道三號甲線;三甲) is a spur of national freeway 3 for connection of downtown Taipei City.
 It begins south of downtown Taipei City at the intersection of Xinhai Road and Fanglan Road, near National Taiwan University, and ends in Shenkeng, New Taipei City on municipal highway 106B.
-It's tolled as it is the spur of National freeway 3.
+It's tolled as it is the spur of National freeway 3, it is one of the two National Highways to be signed as an expressway.